 Information for New Students

 The History Department welcomes you to Whitman College!
-We are one of Whitman’s largest departments, and offer a curriculum that is incredibly diverse for a school of our size.
-In small classes you will be able to explore historical phenomena across the globe and across time, in eight distinct fields.
+We are one of Whitman’s largest departments, and we offer a curriculum that is incredibly diverse for a school of our size.
+In small classes you will be able to explore historical phenomena across the globe and across time.
 From Alexander the Great to the Arab Spring, our courses cover issues that inform the choices that we as global citizens need to make today.

 All of our 100- and 200-level courses (with the exception of 299) are suitable for first-year students, and we invite you to peruse our offerings and contact faculty if you have any questions.